The Complete Disney Villains List 2025: Names and Fun Facts Too

 Cruella de Vil’s name is a play on the words “cruel” and “devil”.
 She was also going to be the villain in The Rescuers.
 However, animators ultimately decided to create a new villain for the movie.

-Madam Mim is the villain in Disney’s 1963 film, The Sword In The Stone.
+Madam Mim is the villain in the 1963 film, The Sword In The Stone.
 She’s also known as Mad Madam Mim, a wicked, odd woman who thoroughly enjoys the misery of others.
 She also believes herself to be the most powerful wizard of all time.

 Fun Fact